 THE POWER OF STORY

 Narratives or widely held beliefs about the carceral system are often shaped through the stories we most often hear.
-That is why Second Chance centers the voices of returning citizens in this work.
+That is why Second Chance Justice centers the voices of returning citizens in this work.
 Their testimonies do more than share personal experience; they challenge harmful assumptions, reveal the truth of reentry, and call us into a broader vision of community where people are not defined by incarceration, but by their humanity, resilience, and potential.
 When those most impacted speak for themselves they transform predominant narratives, and in doing so, can also open the door to systemic change.

 Click their name to read each gentleman’s story.